 Dancers face unique physical challenges that require specialized care.

-The highly trained providers at Orthopaedic Foot & Ankle Center (OFAC) in Falls Church and Arlington, Virginia, have years of experience treating dancers of all backgrounds, including members of The Washington Ballet.
+The highly trained providers at The Orthopaedic Foot & Ankle Center (OFAC) in Falls Church and Arlington, Virginia, have years of experience treating dancers of all backgrounds, including members of The Washington Ballet.
 If you’re a dancer in the Washington, DC, area with foot or ankle pain, call or request an appointment online today.

 As a dancer, healthy feet are essential for your performance.
-The professionals at Orthopaedic Foot & Ankle Center have extensive experience caring for the unique needs of dancers’ feet.
+The professionals at The Orthopaedic Foot & Ankle Center have extensive experience caring for the unique needs of dancers’ feet.